pygeo/pycmbs/docsrc/source/benchmarking_principle.rst

 The general workflow for using pyCMBS for benchmarking is shown in Figure ????
 (TBD).
 The main input is model data and observational datasets as well as a user specified configuration.
-After running the benchmarking, you get a report (PDF) as well as a lot of figures and statistics which contain usefull information.
+After running the benchmarking, you get a report (PDF format) as well as a lot of figures and statistics which contain usefull information.

 The next steps will guide you through a benchmarking session to get you started.